csswizardry/harry.is/_posts/2024-10-23-creamy-nduja-pasta.md

 ---

 ’Nduja is a flavourful, spicy, spreadable pork sausage from Italy’s Calabria region.
-This simple dish—one of my current favourites—combines it with cream and pasta for a proper ten-minute meal.
+This simple dish combines it with cream and pasta for a proper ten-minute meal.
 For a bit of texture and colour, we’ll finish it with a quick Parmesan and parsley gratin.
-But be warned: this meal isn’t exactly a nutritional powerhouse, so enjoy it in moderation!
-That said, its bold flavours and indulgent creaminess make it a perfect occasional treat.

 <!--more-->